RogerHardiman/node-pan-tilt-hat/README.txt

 The library is being used by Roger Hardiman's fork of RPOS.
 RPOS started life as the Raspberry Pi ONVIF Server but now runs on more than just the Raspberry Pi.
 Roger Hardiman's fork fixes some bugs and adds ONVIF PTZ Control.

 CCTV Viewing Software that uses the ONVIF Standard can connect to the Raspberry Pi, stream live video and control the Pimoroni Pan-Tilt HAT and AdaFruit Pan/Tilt assembly from their CCTV viewing software.

 Future Additions
-Adding the ability to store positions and return to that position (this is Store Preset and Goto Preset or Set and Shot in CCTV terminology) Adding the ability to use ONVIF Absolute PTZ commands
+Adding the ability to store positions and return to that position Adding the ability to use ONVIF Absolute PTZ commands

-B

-of the RPOS Raspberry Pi ONVIF Server and CCTV viewing software using the industry standard ONVIF protocol can stream live video from the Raspberry Pi and control the Pan-Tilt HAT with ONVIF PTZ commands.

-This library implements Pan, Tilt and Stop commands like an old analogue CCTV system. pan_left(speed) and pan_right(speed) start the camera moving.
-The Pan/Tilt unit continues to move until a Stop() command is issued or a speed of zero is used.

-Future Work
-Would be nice to change this to support ONVIF Absolute Positioning